ZygoOoade/Statistics_on_prompts/README.md

 ### Extracting an exercise from the data for input to the LLM

-It's easy to extract exercises from loaded data, e.g.
+It's easy to extract exercises from loaded data :
 ```
 ds['train'][i]
 ```